 Collect seeds between December and May.
 Collect maturing pods those turning pale brown with orange seeds inside.
 Be gentle with the pods as they split open easily.
 Place the pods in a tray and cover with paper to prevent seeds from popping out and leave to dry for a week.
 Then rub the dried pods gently by hand to dislodge the seeds.
 Use a sieve to separate the unwanted material.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From one collection, the seed viability was high, at 95%.
-This species has physiological dormancy that need to be overcome for the seed to germinate.
+Seed viability is usually high.

 |Location||No. of seeds|